-Outcomes feature offers the possibility to create personality quizzes and business tests that end with personalised advice based on the respondent's answers.
+Outcomes feature offers the possibility to create personality quizzes and business tests that end with personalized advice based on the respondent's answers.

 Outcomes is a feature that allows you to select what you will show to your respondents as a final screen, based on their answers to all questions or show a screen based on criteria that you have specified, such as a specific quiz score.